learnaiwithrafa

 • #claude

-There is a new model or feature almost every week, and trying to follow all of it is a great way to feel busy and learn nothing.
-As an EM, I do not track releases for sport.
-I run each one through one question:
+There's a new model or feature almost every week, and trying to follow all of it is a great way to feel busy and learn nothing.
+As an EM, I don't track releases for sport.
+I run each one through a single question:

 Does this change a task I already do, or is it just a bigger number on a benchmark?